uyennguyen0903/RD-Curve-Tool/README.md

 `python3 ./plot_curve/near-lossless.py dir_1 dir_2 ... dir_n`

-- plot R-D curves (lossy and near-lossless) for each frame of animation stored in a directory (*lossy.py and near-lossless.py must be doned before running this file*):
+- plot R-D curves (lossy and near-lossless) for each frame of animation stored in a directory.
+(*lossy.py and near-lossless.py must be done before running this file*).

 `python3 ./plot_curve/draw-mixed-curves.py anim_dir`